 Evidence from Twin Studies on Heritability

-Twin studies are pivotal for exploring the genetic basis of anxiety disorders.
-Findings reveal that identical twins—who share 100% of their genes—have a greater probability of both being affected by anxiety disorders than fraternal twins, who share only about half of their genes.
-Through varied investigations, estimated heritability rates for anxiety disorders range from 30% to 50%.
-This evidence strongly underscores the role of genetics in triggering anxiety-related traits.
+Twin studies play a key role in exploring whether anxiety is genetic.
+Identical twins share 100% of their genes.
+They have a greater chance of both experiencing anxiety disorders than fraternal twins, who share about half.
+Heritability estimates for anxiety disorders range from 30% to 50%.
+This strongly supports the role of genetics.

 Key Genes Associated with Anxiety Disorders